 The organ curriculum is enhanced by the offerings of other departments in Oberlin Conservatory.
 In addition to intensive private instruction and courses specifically related to their instrument, organ majors take courses applicable to church music such as choral conducting, music history, and music theory.

-Organ faculty are promient teachers, musicians, composers, performers, and church musicians.
+Organ faculty are prominent teachers, musicians, composers, performers, and church musicians.
 They teach a wide range of literature through private lessons, studio classes, and repertoire courses.
 Organ faculty offer courses in keyboard skills, organ improvisation, and organ literature, history, and design.

 Many conservatory students elect the Double Degree Program, which leads to both Bachelor of Arts and Bachelor of Music degrees that can be completed in as few as five years.

 Many organ majors find employment in area churches while pursuing their studies.
 Participation in ensembles is required of all conservatory students each semester.
 A variety of choices exist, including vocal and instrumental ensembles, and Historical Performance Program groups.